 The hubs on both wheels have sealed bearings which protect them from dirt, grime, and graham cracker crumbs.
 This means that the wheels will keep rolling fast for a long time.
 This is yet another indication of the durability and quality of the Pusher.

 For the BMX-oriented grom moms and dads, the Eastern Bikes Pusher balance bike is a top pick.
-It is ideally suited for young toddlers (18 months and up) and for kids who plan to ride at an indoor track or bike park.
+It is ideally suited for young toddlers (ages 2 and up) and for kids who plan to ride at an indoor track or bike park.
 At a mere 4.6 pounds, you are unlikely to find a lighter or easier to maneuver balance bike for your kiddo.